Ichaelus/Github-Classifier/Documentation/Documentation.md

     </tbody>
 </table>

-> Confusion matrix, later to be replaced with the resulting confusion matrix of the final classifer when classifying Appendix_B Repos,
+> Confusion matrix, later to be replaced with the resulting confusion matrix of the final classifier when classifying Appendix_B Repos,
 > maybe the table on top of this picture is redundant then?
 <img src="/Documentation/Konfusionsmatrix.png" height=350>